 Trying out a new restaurant or a newly created dish is something that particularly excites the French.
 After tasting the new meal, they relish in discussing and critiquing the food and dining experience.

 In 1765, a Parisian named M. Boulanger invented the modern-day restaurant.
 He created restorative brews, which he termed his “ristorants” and sought a place to serve them to patrons.
 This is how the term restaurant came to be, as Boulanger’s establishments became popular for regular socializing among the Paris people.

-Even among French businessmen [What Is It Like to Do Business in France?], the love of fine dining is appreciated.
+Even among French businessmen, the love of fine dining is appreciated.
 Business dinners place an emphasis on the meal first delaying formal discussions until coffee is served.
 During the meal, topics such as the best place to pick wild mushrooms may become equally as important as trade negotiations.

 Napoleon is said to be the exception to the rule, since he usually finished eating a state dinner within 20 minutes and left the room.
 Bringing this up to modern Frenchmen may inspire a defensive response.
 “Ah, but then he was a Corsican!” they may exclaim.

 Stopping by a neighborhood café is a common practice for much of French society.
 While coffee is served at every café, they also serve other beverages from teas and soft drinks to alcoholic beverages.
 The busiest times for most cafés are early morning and midafternoon hours, when patrons can meet for breakfast or lunch.
 Many patrons will then stick around to drink coffee, while they read the newspaper, watch television, or observe the people walking by the café’s storefront.